graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-This also works as `self` can just contain an empty list.
+This example of a circularly-referenced input type is invalid as the field

-The following examples are invalid:
+`self` cannot be provided a finite value.

 ```graphql counter-example
 input Example {